-Refer to the battery-wiring diagram to identify the battery cables you use to connect the unit to the battery cabinet(s).
-Pull the cables through the nipple or conduit.
+Refer to the battery-wiring diagram to identify the battery cables you use to connect the electronincs cabinet to the battery cabinet(s).
+If your unit has more than one battery cabinet use the battery-wiring diagram to identify which cables connect to each battery cabinet.
+Pull the cables through the connecting nipple or conduit.
 Do not connect any cables at this time.

-If your unit has more than one battery cabinet, use the battery-wiring diagram to identify the cables you use to connect the battery cabinets.
-Pull these cables through the connecting nipple or conduit.
-Do not connect the cables.